Glen Ogle 33 Ultra Marathon

 The Alva Games is a challenging hill race held near Stirling, Scotland, on the A91 at Alva.
 The course covers 1.60 miles (2.5 km) with a steep ascent gaining 1200 feet (365 meters) in elevation.
 Runners face natural obstacles including thorny gorse and a muddy gully as the hill steepens toward the s..

-The Highlander Last One Standing is an endurance running event held at Blair Castle Estate in Blair Atholl.
-Participants must complete a 4.167-mile trail loop every hour on the hour, with the goal of being the last runner remaining.
-The race tests stamina and resilience, with runners continuing unti..
+The Highlander Last One Standing is a unique endurance event held at the scenic Blair Castle Estate in Blair Atholl, Pitlochry.
+Participants must complete a 4.167-mile loop every hour, on the hour, with a 400ft elevation gain, continuing until only one runner remains.
+The course, though not flat, is..